The Burmese woman had the fear of God in her eyes.

 What blogging lessons have you learned recently?

-If you dig my blog you will love my online courses.
+If you dig my blog you may love my online courses.

-Purchase a Blogging From Paradise online course here.
+Check out Blogging From Paradise online courses here.